7finney/ethcode/README.md

 ![Untitled](https://user-images.githubusercontent.com/87822922/179243298-595ddcaa-86e9-42d8-9a19-d8c0b8d90e5b.png)

-- After selecting`Select one compiled JSON output` command
+- After selecting compiled `JSON` output

 1. If the contract requires any constructor parameter to be passed then extra 3 files will be created in your `artifacts → contracts → <contract name>` folder